trns4md/project7-udacity/README.md

+## Dependencies for this project
+Bootstrap was used to style this project
+Axios

+The following API's are used in this project:

+-Google Maps API
+-Foursquare API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>